-- The 2017-2021 American Community Survey

-(ACS) conducted by the United States Census

-Bureau estimates that the State of Florida is

-home to around 8 million households.
-Among
+- The 2017-2021 American Community Survey (ACS) estimates that the State of Florida is home to around 8 million households: - 74% of households have a broadband Internet subscription through fiber, cable, or DSL.

-these households, the ACS finds that:

-- 74% of households have a broadband Internet subscription through fiber, cable, or DSL.
-This translates to some 2 million households that have not adopted broadband wireline services.
+\rightarrow This translates to some 2 million households that have not adopted broadband wireline services.

-- 94% of households in Florida have a computer, suggesting that 490,000 households do not have access to this computing device.
+• 94% of households in Florida have a computer

+\rightarrow This suggests that 490,000 households do not have access to this computing device.